 Stinger: The alphabet people wave good-bye

-• There’s a lot going on in this one.
-Overall I like it, but some of it makes my head (and eyes) hurt a little.
+• Overall I like this ep, though portions of the movie make my head (and eyes) hurt a little.
 The movie is almost too watchable, a truly bizarre vision of an international (but not necessarily any more competent) future and a genuinely alien depiction of Venus.
 The riffing is very strong: as we come down to the end of the season two, they really have a grasp on what they’re doing and why they’re doing it.
 The host segments are, as usual, a mixed bag, but there are definitely some highlights.

 • In the ACEG, Kevin says that after this one was over, “I for one had a good, long cry.”
 I think that’s a little harsh.
 As Crow says of the movie at the end, I kinda liked it.